devtees/devte.es-big-cartel-theme/README.md

 ## License

 See the associated [license.txt](license.txt) file for licensing, but the tl;dr is this repo is licensed under the MIT License for applicable portions.
-Certain portions are unlicensed and not for reuse, including the following files or directories:
+Certain portions are unlicensed and **NOT for reuse**, including the following files or directories:
 - /assets/img
 - /assets/fonts
 - /assets/site-logo.svg